 iRobot Roombas

 Let’s face it, vacuuming sucks.
 Throw in some pets or kids and this Sisyphean task can drain your soul.
 Well, hello Roomba!
 This robot vacuum does the work for you.
 These robot vacuums map your house, can tell the kitchen from the dinner room, and will vacuum with a "Hey Google, clean up under the table" voice command.
 A truly wonderful invention.
-And if you've been scarred by watching those videos where they smear poop all over the floor, you're worries are (hopefully) over.
-Roombas are learning how to avoid dog poo.
-Technological advances are a truly a wonder.
+And if you've been scarred by watching those videos where they smear poop all over the floor, your worries are (hopefully) over.
+Roombas learned how to avoid dog poo.
+Technological advances are truly a wonder.
+Poo aside, maybe the best thing about iRobot's Roombas is, they're actually pretty good at privacy and security.
+For now.
+Who knows if they'll stay that way after Amazon's purchase of iRobot goes through?

 What could happen if something goes wrong?

-A few years back iRobot got into a bit of hot water because it appeared they were mapping users' homes with their Roomba robot vacuum cleaners with potential plans to sell that data.
-Since then, iRobot has stepped up and made it a point to show they don't sell users' personal data about their lives or homes.
-This is very good.
+All this makes it feel quaint that a few years back iRobot got into a bit of hot water because it appeared they were mapping users' homes with their Roomba robot vacuum cleaners with potential plans to sell that data.
+Since then, iRobot stepped up and made it a point to show they don't sell users' personal data about their lives or homes.
 And you can choose to not have map data transmitted to iRobot at all.
-Yay!.
+All this is great…and shows why the news of the pending sale of iRobot to Amazon isn’t so great.

 Tips to protect yourself